gustavozeferino-zz/NetworkApp/README.md

   * Add second tab with centrality table and plot
   * Download centrality table and plot
   * Choose centrality measures
-  * Option to merge centrality measures into one plot
   * Change asthetics of centrality plot

 * Clustering tab
   * Add third tab with clustering table and plot
   * Download clustering table and plot
-  * Option to merge clustering into one plot
   * Change asthetics of clustering plot

 Code for running the application: